 Vanilla WordPress allows you to set automatic updates for the core, themes, and plugins, but this can be risky.

-Shield Security PRO mitigates these risks by offering more control by allowing you to delay new core updates by a few days.
+Shield Security PRO protects against these risks by allowing you to delay new core updates by a few days.
 This delay helps avoid early-release bugs and ensures your site remains stable and also secure.

 Using a Web Application Firewall (WAF)